 Let’s look at the facts!

-How electric composters work
+How do electric composters work?

 The features of electrical composters may vary from the producer, but the general logic of their work stays the same.
 Basically, all of them use heat, grinding, and aeration technologies inside the devices to dehydrate and grind up organic waste.